pingidentity/pingdirectory-go-client/configurationapi/docs/AddThirdPartyCertificateMapperRequest.md

 NewAddThirdPartyCertificateMapperRequestWithDefaults instantiates a new AddThirdPartyCertificateMapperRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMapperName

-`func (o *AddThirdPartyCertificateMapperRequest) GetMapperName() string`

-GetMapperName returns the MapperName field if non-nil, zero value otherwise.

-### GetMapperNameOk

-`func (o *AddThirdPartyCertificateMapperRequest) GetMapperNameOk() (*string, bool)`

-GetMapperNameOk returns a tuple with the MapperName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMapperName

-`func (o *AddThirdPartyCertificateMapperRequest) SetMapperName(v string)`

-SetMapperName sets MapperName field to given value.

 ### GetSchemas